-A lot of people who are actually treating prostate cancer don’t have many patients who say as much as he [the patient educator] said today, and clearly he’s been given the confidence to do so by this programme
+A lot of people who are actually treating prostate cancer don’t have many patients who say as much as the patient educator said, and clearly he’s been given the confidence to do so by this programme.

 Our patients as educators activities have been very well received by health and social care professionals, and the below feedback demonstrates the positive impact of the programme.

-Very helpful to hear about patient journey, further emphasises the importance of communication
+It was very helpful to hear about the patient journey, it further emphasises the importance of communication.

-Patient story very moving, will try and increase time for cancer patients in surgery.
+The patient story was very moving, we will try and increase time for cancer patients in the surgery.

 Request a patient educator